zwcrowley/Project_3_Team_7/README.md

 - 2. Click based bar graph that shows the natural risk score for each of the top 8 natural disasters(drought, heat wave, hurricanes, coastal + river flooding, lightning, tornadoes, wildfires, and winter weather) per county.

-- 3.Click based scatterplot to show if the natural risk score has a relationship with home prices per county.
+- 3. Click based scatterplot to show if the natural risk score has a relationship with home prices per county.